Daily Star (United Kingdom): Grand Theft Auto Rothbury

 On 21 July 2010, the paper ran a story by Jerry Lawton claiming that Rockstar Games was planning an instalment of its Grand Theft Auto series of video games based around the then-recent shootings carried out by Raoul Moat.
 Amid outcry at the inaccuracy of the story, an apology was published by the paper on 24 July for making no attempt to verify the truth of any of the claims, publishing what was claimed to be the cover, criticising Rockstar for its alleged plans without questioning the likelihood, making no attempt to contact Rockstar before publishing, and obtaining statements from a grieving relative of one of Moat's victims.
 The paper claimed to have paid "substantial" damages to Rockstar as a result, which Rockstar donated to charity.

 Prior to the paper's apology, Lawton defended his story on his Facebook page, claiming to be "baffled by the fury of adult gamers", describing them as "grown (?!?) men who sit around all day playing computer games with one another".
-He then added "Think I'll challenge them to a virtual reality duel....stab....I win!"
+He then added "Think I'll challenge them to a virtual reality duel....stab....I win!".

 Richard Peppiatt resignation

-In March 2011, reporter Richard Peppiatt quit the Daily Star after accusing them of Islamophobic and pro-English Defence League coverage: "The lies of a newspaper in London can get a bloke's head caved-in down an alley in Bradford".
+In March 2011, reporter Richard Peppiatt quit the Daily Star after accusing them of Islamophobic and pro-English Defence League (EDL) coverage: "The lies of a newspaper in London can get a bloke's head caved-in down an alley in Bradford".
 He admitted to writing false stories about celebrities and alleged they were ordered by superiors.
 All of his allegations were denied by the newspaper.

 Dwayne "The Rock" Johnson interview fabrication

-On 11 January 2019, the paper published a front-page article, in which it is claimed that Dwayne "The Rock" Johnson had stated “generation snowflake or, whatever you want to call them, are actually putting us backwards”, referring to the millennial generation, and “if you are not agreeing with them then they are offended – and that is not what so many great men and women fought for”.
+On 11 January 2019, the paper published a front-page article, in which it is claimed that Dwayne "The Rock" Johnson had stated "generation snowflake or, whatever you want to call them, are actually putting us backwards", referring to the millennial generation, and "if you are not agreeing with them then they are offended – and that is not what so many great men and women fought for".
 In response, Dwayne Johnson stated that the article was "completely untrue, 100% fabricated", and "never took place" through his Instagram and Twitter pages, later causing the Daily Star to take the article offline.

-Publicity stunts
+Five inch naval gun

+On 29 July 2016, the paper published an article saying that the Ministry of Defence spent "183 Million Pounds for a Five Inch Gun" for the Royal Navy.
+They further quoted the MOD as saying it was "A good value for the taxpayers."
+The article criticised the MOD about a naval gun the "size of a toothbrush."
+The Star was mistakenly thinking the length of the barrel was 5 in, although this was actually the calibre, the diameter of the barrel.
+The article was later corrected.